 So, which breed is the best for you and your lifestyle?
 To make it easy, if you want a very active breed, the Siamese is up your alley.
 If you want a relaxed breed that gets along with anyone, the Ragdoll might be best.
 Only you can decide.
 Let’s dig in.

 The Ragdoll cat is a highly affectionate, relatively calm breed that has gained popularity in recent years.
 The breed began in the 1960s, becoming a favorite to cat lovers everywhere since.
 These cats are bred for beauty and pleasant temperaments.

-The breed began in the 1960s by a breeder named Ann Baker in Riverside, California, becoming a favorite to cat lovers everywhere since.
-While there is no definitive information on the breed beginnings, there are a few speculations.
+The breed began in the 1960s by a breeder named Ann Baker in Riverside, California, and has become a favorite to cat lovers everywhere since.
+While there is no definitive information on the breed’s beginnings, there are a few speculations.

-The name “Ragdoll” is actually quite fittingly descriptive for the breed.
-Considered “floppy” these kittens are comparable to stuffed toys, loving to be toted around and held.
+The name “Ragdoll” is actually quite fittingly descriptive of the breed.
+Considered “floppy,” these kittens are comparable to stuffed toys, loving to be toted around and held.
 They make the perfect candidates for pouch living.

-Ragdolls are large and heavy-bodied, prone to weight gain.
+Ragdolls are large and heavy-bodied, and prone to weight gain.

 Ragdolls are generally pretty healthy cats with extensive lifespans.
 They don’t have a long list of problems that are breed-related.
 However, they do still have a few issues that might crop up.

 Ragdolls are well-suited for any indoor living situation.
 Permitting that your existing pets get along well with cats, Ragdolls are ideal pets for people of any age, from 0 to 99.

 Siamese cats have ancient Asian roots and are a breed that is still thriving today.
 This breed is depicted in cartoons, displayed in movies, featured in commercials, and often advertised for purchase.
 They are quite a popular choice among cat enthusiasts for their brains, beauty, and sass.